 Migrate your schema

 Before migrating a schema to a Spanner schema, assess the compatibility between the schemas, and optimize your schema for Spanner.
 For example, you might want to change keys, drop or add indexes, or add or remove columns of existing tables.
-To optimize your schema for Spanner, see Schema design best practices.
+To optimize your schema for Spanner, see Schema design best practices and Recommended primary key migration strategies.

 HarbourBridge, an open source, community-maintained tool created by Google developers, automatically builds a Spanner schema from your source database schema.
 You can customize the schema using the HarbourBridge schema assistant.